-Both diseases have a high mortality rate and treatments for both require heavy dosage of medication.
+Both diseases have a high mortality rate and treatments for both require a heavy dosage of medication.
 For those with tuberculosis, medication can take several months to become effective.
 Several antibiotics can also be combined to reduce the risk of the bacteria developing antibiotic resistance.
-That is where the similarities stop at, however.
+That is where the similarities stop, however.

 Ebola is the new tuberculosis.

 Why the discrepancy?
 Tuberculosis is no longer prevalent in western civilizations.
 Rates of the disease began to rise in the early-1600’s to the late-1800’s when it caused nearly 25% of all deaths.

 Across the United States, tuberculosis hospitals were found in every state and many hospitals had dedicated wards just for tuberculosis patients.
 Most were opened in the early-1900’s and featured amenities such as sun decks, as fresh air and sunshine were once thought of as a key element in fighting tuberculosis.

 In Kentucky alone, there were seven tuberculosis hospitals in Ashland, Glasgow, Hazelwood, London, Louisville, Madisonville, and Paris.
 Another sizable sanatorium, Silvercrest, was located in New Albany, Indiana.
 All but three were opened around 1950.

 By the 1950s, this rate had decreased by nearly 90% due to improvements in public health and sanitation.
 An antibiotic introduced in 1946 made tuberculosis treatment and cure possible.
 As such, legacy tuberculosis-only facilities quickly became outdated and most were closed in the 1960s and 1970s.
 The last dedicated tuberculosis hospital in the United States closed in Florida in 2012.